bcstp/hugosite/content/escaping-big-tech.md

 ---

-## So, some possible starting points
+## Google alternatives

-Starting with Google, possible changes are (NOTE: see #1 above.
+NOTE: see #1 above.
 This list will grow and update!):

 | Tool Needed  | Google Product  | Recommended Product(s)  |
 |---|---|---|